 Destroying the evidence of a war crime is a crime deserving the strictest of penalties.
 These people will be out of power in a little over a year and those Dems in the Whitehouse and Congress better not let the investigations, charges and penalties languish.
 However, this is just another example of why impeachment should be on the table now!

+I wrote this awhile ago and I thought I would go ahead and post it up here again.
 I'm not sure how the Republicans are going to handle the 'Iran not building nukes problem' but it looks like their pundits are going to take the enemy among us route who hate George Bush and the Iraq War.
 I think they're going to yell about illegal immigration, the threat of terrorism and scaring the common sense out of everyone they can suck in on Iran, all the more.
+This is just to shine another little light on the hypocrisy of right wing Christian zealotry.

 Immigrants should be treated justly.